6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 Stage 3: Spread of cancer to parts within the pelvic region such as fallopian tubes, ovaries, vagina, pelvic lymph nodes

-Nearly 70% of women are diagnosed to have early stage of uterine cancer when the cancer is still confined to the uterus.
-In 20% of cases, cancer has spread to local organs and lymph nodes, and only in 10% to distant organs.
+Nearly 70% of women are diagnosed to have early-stage of uterine cancer when the cancer is still confined to the uterus.
+In 20% of cases, cancer has spread to local organs and lymph nodes, and only 10% to distant organs.

 Involves using high-intensity radiation beams to destroy the cancer cells.
 Depending on the stage of uterine cancer as determined by the final biopsy report of surgery, patients may or may not require radiation therapy.
 Radiation can also be the treatment of choice in medically unfit patients and in those who refuse surgery.